ploomber/jupysql/doc/howto/jupysql-duckdb.md

 ## Pulling from Github API

 First, let's pull information on repositories relating to 'Jupyter' from the Github API.
-It requires a token, but accessing it is very simple if you have a Github account.
+Some operations may require a token, but accessing them is very simple if you have a Github account.
 More information on authentication can be found [here](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28#authenticating).
-Your token should replace the `token` variable.
 Our query will pull any repository relating to Jupyter, sorted by most to least stars.

 ```{code-cell} ipython3
 import requests